 Right-of-use lease assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
 Operating lease right-of-use assets and liabilities are recognized at commencement date based on the present value of lease payments over the lease term.
 As the implicit rate on most of the Company's leases are not reasonable determinable, the Company uses its incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments.
-The

-Company uses the implicit rate when readily determinable.
+The Company uses the implicit rate when readily determinable.
 Lease terms may include options to extend or terminate the lease when it is reasonably certain that the company will exercise that option.
 Lease expense is primarily recognized on a straight-line basis over the lease term.
 The Company has lease agreements with lease and non-lease components, which are combined for certain assets classes.

-(ac) Recently adopted accounting pronouncements
+(ab) Recently adopted accounting pronouncements

 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326) - Measurement of Credit Losses on Financial Instruments ("ASU 2016-13").
-ASU 2016-13 requires, among other things, the use of a new current expected credit loss ("CECL") model in determining the allowances for doubtful accounts with respect to accounts receivable, accrued straight-line rents receivable, and notes receivable.
+ASU 2016-13 requires, among other things, the use of a new current expected credit loss ("CECL") model in determining the allowances for doubtful accounts with respect to accounts receivable, accrued straight-line rent receivable, and notes receivable.
 The CECL model requires that an entity estimate its lifetime expected credit loss with respect to these receivables and record allowances that, when deducted from the balance of the receivables, represent the net amounts expected to be collected.
 Entities will also be required to disclose information about how the entity developed the allowances, including changes in the factors that influenced its estimate of expected credit losses and the reasons for those changes.
-This update is effective for fiscal years beginning after December 15, 2022, with early adoption permitted.
-The Company will adopt the guidance effective beginning January 1, 2023.
-The Company has completed its assessment of the guidance and has concluded that it will not have a material impact on its consolidated financial statements.
+The Company adopted the guidance effective beginning January 1, 2023.
+The adoption of the guidance did not have a material impact on its consolidated financial statements.

-(ad) Recently issued accounting pronouncements not yet adopted
+(ac) Recently issued accounting pronouncements not yet adopted